mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step10.md

     .AddSorting();
 ```

 If you now run your code, we can make use of special sorting option is the GraphQL language.
+The keyword for this is order.
+Fields can be sorting in ascending or descending order.

 Add the following query to your request pane.

 ```graphql